 Step 1.
 Start with a pile of all magazines collected and sort into two stacks – one with gently read, good or very good condition magazines – clean, no torn or cut pages, stains or moisture damage.
 Recycle the rest at curb or recycling center.

 Step 2.
 Split the stack of good and very good magazines into two piles – one having paper or ink mailing labels and the other without mailing labels.
 Carefully remove paper labels and cover ink labels with a black permanent marker.
-Then cover up the spot with a white mailing label or you can use this label template for printing the labels: Literacy Label Template – Avery 5160 or 8160 This step is very important to protect the privacy of the magazine donor and the dignity of new readers.
+Then cover up the spot with an opaque white mailing label such as the Avery 2×4 inch TrueBlock label or you can use this label template for printing the labels: Literacy Label Template – Avery 5160 or 8160 This step is very important to protect the privacy of the magazine donor and the dignity of new readers.

 Step 3.
 Next, put all the magazines back into one pile (the ones with no mailing labels and the ones with the mailing labels covered up) and sort them into stacks by general topics or subjects, such as home and garden, business, news, entertainment, science and technology, cooking, teen, kids, etc. When done, combine similar stacks so they are tall enough to create bundles about 5 1/2 inches tall (e.g. News with Business; Fashion with Entertainment or Home and Garden; Kids of all types, etc.).